vaniocz/vanio-web-bundle/README.md

 ### Checking whether a text is translated
 To check whether text is translated you can use `is_translated(string $id, string $locale = null)` Twig function which checks translator's catalogue.
+The text is considered as translated when it is present in the catalogue and the translation does not equal to false.

 ### Determining current menu item
 To determine whether a current request matches a menu item, use `is_current(string $route): bool` Twig function.